sztupy/Gigabyte-P34W-v3-OSX86/README.md

 Set clover as boot manager
 --------------------------

 Once booted into the new installation you can download and install Clover onto your main SSD as well.
-Don't forget to do the same steps as you did with the Yosemite install media (enable KernelPM patches inside config.plist and installing the necessary kexts)
+Don't forget to do the same steps as you did with the El Capitan install media (enable KernelPM patches inside config.plist and installing the necessary kexts)

 Unfortunately the BIOS will not pick up the clover installation, so you'll need to use the "bootmgr" trick: go to your EFI partition, `Microsoft` -> `Boot`, rename `bootmgfw.efi` to `bootmgfw-orig.efi`.
 Then copy `Clover` -> `CloverX64.efi` into `Microsoft` -> `Boot`.
 Finally rename `CloverX64.efi` inside `Microsoft` -> `Boot` to `bootmgfw.efi`